-The next part of this framework helps health care professionals give guidance to parents on when and how to communicate with their children about their poor cancer prognosis.
+The next part of this framework helps health and social care professionals give guidance to parents on when and how to communicate with their children about their poor cancer prognosis.
 It uses the 6W grid.

 Why is it important to the children?
 Children will already suspect that 'something is wrong.
 They will have noticed whispered conversations and changes to their parents appearance and behaviour.
 Not knowing the truth is confusing for children, causing additional anxiety.
-Parents also find it a great relief once they have told the children.

 Who should tell the children?
 In principle a trusted adult, ideally a parent.
 If it s a two-parent family, it is usually best if both parents tell the children together.
 NB: Generally, the well-parent wants to be involved in sharing this difficult news, as they will have ongoing parenting responsibilities.

-C When the be

 When is the best time to tell the children?
 The best time to have these difficult conversations is soon after receiving the poor prognosis and when parents are emotionally and physically able.
 What should families do to best prepare for parental death?

-- Provide honest information about the poor cancer prognosis - cancer prognosis.Capture life as it happens to create memories. - Maintain routine when and where possible. - Update key networks such as school teachers. - Draw on support networks when required.

-And to form the form - Make forward plans for the future.
+Provide honest information about the poor cancer prognosis.
+Capture life as it happens to create memories.
+Maintain routine when and where possible.
+Draw on support networks when required.
+Make forward plans for the future.
 Where is the best place to start the conversation?

-Encourage parents to choose a time and place:

-- When interuptions are unlikely.
+Encourage parents to choose a time and place: When interruptions are unlikely.
+Not rushed.
+Able to talk and express emotions.

-- Not rushed.

-- Able to talk and express emotions.

-sp.

 What words are appropriate to use?

-- Use age-appropriate language. - Don't give false hope. - Avoid euphemisms and confusing terminology. - Use clear and factual language cancer, die.
+Use age-appropriate language.
+Don't give false hope.
+Avoid euphemisms and confusing terminology.
+Use clear and factual language - cancer, die.

-REFERENCE: Semple CJ, McCaughan E, Smith R & Hanna JR. (2022) Parent's with incurable cancer: 'Nuts and bolts' of how professionals can support parents to communicate with their dependent children.
-Patient Education and Counseling, 105 (3), 775-780. https://doi.org/10.1016/j.pec.2021.06.032.

-Not for reproduction without permission.
-Please email ${\it c.semple}@ulster.ac.uk$